New York: The 22 Best Attractions and Highlights

 47-50 St - Rockefeller Center (B, D)

-Also brand new: the Edge viewing platform
+The Edge viewing platform

 At 335 meters high, the structure juts out 20 meters away from the skyscraper called 30 Hudson Yards and is made completely of glass.